 The following resources are intended to help you in developing the ministry of your diaconate.
-They are helpful to gain a deeper understanding of diaconal work as well as provide proven workable suggestions for newer deacons.
+They are helpful to gain a deeper understanding of your mandate as Deacons.

 Guidelines for Preparing an Offering Schedule